qdrant/landing_page/qdrant-landing/content/documentation/guides/monitoring.md

 ### Cluster system metrics `/sys_metrics`

-Each Qdrant cluster will expose the following metrics.
+In Qdrant Cloud, each Qdrant cluster will expose the following metrics.
+This endpoint is not available when running Qdrant open-source.

 **Important Base Metrics**